 Grants Amounts Approved in in 2014 ASEF was created by the Government of Canada as a permanent source of funding to help conserve, restore and protect wild Atlantic salmon and their habitat in Atlantic Canada and in Quebec.
 The ASEF reflected, and continues to reflect, the calls of conservation organizations, Aboriginal groups and government officials for a permanent source of funding to help watershed and community organizations working on a range of wild Atlantic salmon habitat, enhancement, monitoring and conservation initiatives.
-The organization that was created as a result of the federal investment was structured to meet the following objectives: - 1.
-Be managed at arms-length from DFO by an incorporated organization; - 2.
+The organization that was created as a result of the federal investment was structured to meet the following objectives: - Be managed at arms-length from DFO by an incorporated organization; - 2.
 Be a charitable organization; - 3.
 Invest appropriated funds and hold them in trust; - 4.
 Draw on contributions from other public and private sources; - 5.
 Deliver the program from income generated on the principal amount; and - 6.
 Facilitate partnership with the provinces, Aboriginal groups and community volunteer organizations.
 These objectives have been attained very successfully and continue to drive the organization and its way of doing business.
-Annual Report 2014 Helping Community Groups Succeed!
+The ASCF operates in the large and complex geographic, politi- Annual Report 2014 Helping Community Groups Succeed!